 Using PandaDoc Notary Remote Online Notarization makes more sense to save time and money.

-In 2022, business professionals understand that notarization ties together with legal compliance.
+Business professionals understand that notarization ties together with legal compliance.
 After notarization, a private document turns into a public instrument.
 You can also put in place contract agreements after notarizing a document.
 Notarizing a document serves as solid proof and validates its authenticity.

 So, what happens if you decide to sign a document without the presence of a notary?
 Well, don’t expect the notary to notarize it.
 Instead, you will have to send another copy of the document and sign it in the presence of a notary public.